Glossary of Binocular Terms

 Light refracts (bends) when it travels through a border between two transparent substances with different densities.
 In particular, it bends when leaving air and entering glass and also when leaving glass and entering air.
 Under ideal conditions all light will bend, but in real life about 95% bends and 5% is reflected back into the first substance.
 With lenses this is a serious problem because less light reaches your eyes.
 For a lens with n optical groups (hence 2n refraction surfaces) and coefficient of refraction r (the percentage of refracted light divided by 100), only a fraction L reaches your eyes, and L = r 2n.
 For r = 0.95 and n = 10, L = 0.36.
 This means that only 36% of the light reaches your eyes.
 The rest is scattered around, and some of it results in undesirable ghost images or flare.

 To combat the undesirable consequences of partial reflection, scientists developed chemical coatings to be applied to glass surfaces.
-These coatings increase r (coefficient of refraction) - On binoculars, these coatings are most often just refered to as anti-reflection coatings.
+These coatings increase r (coefficient of refraction) - On binoculars, these coatings are most often just referred to as anti-reflection coatings.

-Image showing the path of light through a roof prismBinoculars that have the objective lenses and the eyepieces that are in line with each other, the internal prisms that are aligned (as opposed to the off-set in the Porro prisms).
+Binoculars with a roof (Dach) prism design are ones that have the objective lenses and the eyepieces that are in line with each other, thus the internal prisms are aligned (as opposed to the off-set in the Porro prisms).
 Because the optical path of the roof prism binoculars is straight, Roof prism binoculars tend to be sleeker, more compact binoculars.

-The first prism of the roof prism system has one surface that does not feature total internal reflection, resulting in the loss of some light.
+Image showing the path of light through a roof prismThe first prism of the roof prism system has one surface that does not feature total internal reflection, resulting in the loss of some light.
 It is therefore very important for a binoculars' optical performance to raise the reflectivity of this surface.
 To do this a coating is sometimes used on the surface to raise it's reflectivity, this is coating is only found on the best quality binoculars and is something to look out for when choosing binoculars. (see dielectric coating)

 Also, to produce the roof surface of the second prism that delivers sharp images without a double image or flare, highly advanced technology to process its edge precisely is required.
 This is why it is important not to attempt to economize on roof prism binoculars and always buy the best you can afford.

-Roof prism vs Porro Prism Binoculars
+Roof prism vs Porro Prism

-Binoculars come in two main styles of design, this depends on the kind of prism system used, either roof prism or Porro prism.
-When you look at the binoculars, it is very easy to tell them apart.
-If the objective lenses and the eyepieces are in line with each other, they are the roof prism design.
-If they are offset from each other, they are the Porro prism design.
 Roof prisms binoculars tend to be more compact, but to achieve the same optical quality as Porro prism models they often cost more to manufacture.
 The top binoculars of each design are now generally considered to be equal in optical quality and it will be down to your personal preference.
 Because the Porro prism design has wider spaced objective lenses they can have a slightly better stereoscopic image.

 Relative Brightness